(Disclosure: Some of the links below may be affiliate links)

 I think these two messages are saying enough about Just Keep Buying.
 I do not want to spoil more content.
 If you are looking for a great personal finance/investing book, this is one you should consider.

 What I liked

 What I liked the most is that the message is extremely simple and straight to the point.
 Also, the book did not only focus on investing but focused on the path to building wealth.
 Both personal finance and investing advice are extremely potent.

 For instance, I liked that he mentioned that saving is for the poor and investing is for the rich.
 This is an excellent point that we do not make often.
 Even though that may not be what people want to hear, it is essential to know.

-Even though the book has some references to the United States retirement system like the 401(K), the principles can apply to everybody.
-In fact, only one chapter is specific to the US.
+Even though the book references the United States retirement system, like the 401(K), the principles can apply to everybody.
+Only one chapter is specific to the US.
 The other chapters are useful in any country!

 Finally, I enjoyed that most of what the author says is backed by data and references from official sources.
 It is not like he is getting data out of a hat like many people on the internet.